AnthonyMastrean/anthonymastrean.github.com/_posts/2015-06-10-dashboarding.md

 So, now we have a $1000 black rectangle hanging on the wall.
 I'll let you know what ends up working.

+---

+Update: We had to lease a Windows PC from corporate IT and get a service credential with interactive desktop access so we could put the box on the network and hit the internal sites.

 ## Caveats

  1. The corporate network requires domain authentication and/or some kind of device registration that requires meeting some arcane security measures.